We don’t have the time to get sick anymore, let alone time to get well

 In traditional herbalism “tonic” herbs are given during convalescence.
 These are often slightly bitter to aid the digestion, nutritive and restorative to the nervous system.
 Common herbs rich in minerals such as nettles and dandelion are popular.
 Gentle nervous system herbs such as oats, verbena and withania are also needed.

 Depending on the nature of the debility specific herbs for the immune system or tissue repair may be needed.

 For medicinal prescriptions it is best to consult an experienced herbalist who may be able to help you to recover more quickly.

 You can’t buy rest in a bottle.
 Unfortunately there is nothing that replaces it.
 Naps, gentle walks when you are up to it as well as fresh air are all part of the traditional prescription for convalescence.

 Fresh air and sunlight are particularly important.
 A stuffy room, air conditioning and heating aren’t the best way to get oxygen into your cells.
 A little vitamin D-rich sunshine and fresh air has both physical and psychological benefits for your recovery.

 Be aware of the blues – debility and feeling isolated are often triggers for depression.
 So too is a long observed phenomena of the post-viral depression.
-If you are not taking prescribed medicines, St John’s Wort may help but more importantly talk to friends, family and health professionals about how you are feeling.
+If you are not taking prescribed medicines, St John’s Wort (if you’re not taking any prescribed medication) may help but more importantly talk to friends, family and health professionals about how you are feeling.
 While depression is a natural reaction to debility, professional help can help you through this phase faster.